What is FERC Accounting?

 The hidden usefulness of the FERC Chart of Accounts

-The other beauty of the FERC USOA is that is required to be used by investor-owned electric utilities and electric cooperatives.
+The other beauty of the FERC USOA is that is required to be used by investor-owned electric utilities.
 Many municipal electric utilities also use the FERC USOA.
 The common use opens up a host of opportunities:

-1. The FERC USOA is the industry-wide accepted best practice for electric utility and electric cooperative accounting
+1. The FERC USOA is the industry-wide accepted best practice for electric utility accounting

-2. The FERC USOA is used to file a public regulatory report by electric investor-owned utilities and cooperatives – the FERC Form 1
+2. The FERC USOA is used to file a public regulatory report by electric investor-owned utilities – the FERC Form 1

 3. The common filing of the FERC Form 1 regulatory report allows publicly available information on all utility sizes.
 What can be done with that data?